23sana/TicTacToe-Game/README.md

 TicTacToe Game

 A simple Java Swing-based TicTacToe game with a clean user interface and two-player functionality.

 Features
-- Two-player TicTacToe game
+-Two-player TicTacToe game
+- Play against the computer with simple AI
-- Simple and interactive GUI
+- User-friendly GUI
 - Tracks player turns automatically
-- Highlights the winner
+- Highlights the winner when the game ends

  How to Run
 1. Open the project in Eclipse.